-Welcome to the Seattle Streetcar!
-Your link to information about the modern streetcar line connecting downtown Seattle to South Lake Union, project updates for the next Streetcar line to First Hill, and plans for expansion of the streetcar network.
+Welcome to the Seattle Streetcar website: your link to information about the modern streetcar systems in South Lake Union and First Hill and plans for future expansion.

 The February announcement that President Obama's FY 2017 budget proposes a $75M FTA grant to fund the Center City Connector signaled a major funding milestone for the keystone line of Seattle's streetcar system.
 SDOT has identified new project team leadership to design and construct the project in close coordination with community stakeholders.

 Please see our project folio (Fall 2016) for updates on the Center City Connector.

 In March 2016, the City and the Federal Transit Administration (FTA) completed an environmental assessment (EA) that evaluated potential impacts of the Center City Connector Streetcar.
 The EA was published on May 9, 2016 and a 30-day public comment period ended on June 8, 2016.
 The EA satisfies the requirements for both the National Environmental Policy Act (NEPA) and the State Environmental Policy Act (SEPA).
 This concluded the NEPA and SEPA public review periods and SEPA appeal period.
 However, there are a few more steps needed to complete both the NEPA and SEPA environmental processes:

 - To complete NEPA, the FTA will review the City's response to comments on the EA and documentation of new information or project changes.
 If the FTA concludes that no further analysis is required, this information will be incorporated into a Finding of No Significant Impact (FONSI).
 The FONSI will be published in the Federal Register and posted on the project website.